How DTB is written

 Once the first draft of a commissioned article is received, the first task is to check that it adheres fully to the commissioning brief.
 This is done by the Editor and Deputy Editor working closely with the 'lead editor', and may result in further amendments being made by the author of the first draft.

-The article is then allocated to one of the in-house editorial team (the 'in-house associate editor'), who will steer the article through all subsequent consultation and redrafting stages until publication.
-The in-house associate editor:
+The article is then steered through all subsequent consultation and redrafting stages until publication.
+The process involves:

-- critically appraises the data cited in the draft
+- critical appraisal of the data cited in the draft

-- reorganises the draft according to house style
+- reorganisation of the draft according to house style

-- adds text and references if more background information or more detailed presentation of the data is required
+- addition of text and references if more background information or more detailed presentation of the data is required

 The draft is then circulated to a range of commentators.
 This includes:

-- around 15 independent experts, and any identified from published work or other sources
+- independent experts, and any identified from published work or other sources

 - general practitioners